Rules - KDPW_CCP

 When did the obligation to have an active account with an EU-based CCP come into force?

 KDPW_CCP is an authorised CCP headquartered in the EU, which clears OTC derivatives in EUR and PLN.
-This is why we are actively encouraging those entities covered by the new obligation to ensure advance compliance with EMIR 3.0 and to open a clearing account well before the close of the deadline.
+This is why we are actively encouraging those entities covered by the new obligation to ensure compliance with EMIR 3.0 and to open a clearing account.

 What exactly is an active account under EMIR 3.0?